ocdc/NanoleafAuroraHandler/README.md

 I do not have Hubitat or use IFTTT so those device handlers are unchanged by me, so I have removed them from this repository.
 This repository is set up for GitHub integration with Smartthings.

+## March 2020 Changes

+Changes made to attempt to improve new app support, especially since official device support is not working well or at all.

+New function - Set individual panel colors.
+This new command will allow webcore and smartapps to set individual panel colors are needed, such as for notification purposes.
+This should work well with the new Nanoleaf layers in scenes.
+Command details are

+   setPanelColor(panelId, Color, blink)

+   panelId is the Nanoleaf assigned panelId.
+The new managment smartapp can assist with determining this Color is the color to set the panel.
+Standard color names of black, white, red, blue, green, yellow, pink, orange, purple are predefined.
+Any other color can be set using the #xxxxxx hex color definition.
+The # must be the first character and the remaining characters must be a vaild hex color with a length of 6. blink is true or false, false is the default if omitted.
+This will determine if your panel will blink between your desired color and black.

+For example setPanelColor("123", "red", blink=true) will set panel 123 to red and blinking

+   One important note, for this to work correctly with your existing scene, the Scene Transistion setting for the device must be Off.
+This is found in the Nanoleaf app, under device settings, found in the top right corner of the Dashboard.

 ## Installation Instructions